QW-Group/ezquake-source/.github/ISSUE_TEMPLATE/bug-report.md

 ---

-Please [search](https://github.com/ezQuake/ezquake-source/issues?q=is%3Aissue) existing issues for potential duplicates before filing yours:
+Please search for existing issues and check for potential duplicates before filing yours.

 **ezQuake version:**
 (Specify the Git commit hash if using a non-stable build - this is available through the `/version` command)